dhthwy/r/README.md

 # r

+"Very interesting double standards.

+For them.
+Hey let's grow and get to know long time!

+For me.
+Business first.
+You get one little thing, if you're lucky.
+Rules are rules, cause they say so.

+Didn't have some dick intefering with approvals.
+You were allowed to grow.

+Nah, you were just using me as a net.

+Fucked up.
+The least you could've been is nice.

+Use.
+Scorn.
+10x Doubhebaggery.

+Can't make someone give a damn for you.

+So I know how you feel about me... you don't give a damn.
+COuld never have.

+So inspiring.
+So motivational.

+Exactly what I needed.

+The only company I've ever had in the last several years is old people who can't cook or clean or even have a conversation with.

+Actually that goes back over 20+ years... because I haven't found anyone...

+Everytime I try I run into FUCKING PEOPLE LIKE YOU and end up just like THIS.
+THANK YOU SO MUCH!

+SEE WHY IM PISSED YET?
+NO?
+PROBABLY NO.
+"

+---

 "I wasn't being greedy before either.
 On the other hand, I was clearly being snubbed and lessened on purpose.

 That's why I said I'm not doing that.
 Prearranging a drop, on purpose, when dehydrated for so long is fucked up.
 By prearranging it, you murdered any opportunity for more.
 But that must've been the point - to ensure there could only ever be a drop.